Andros-Spica/indus-village-model/README.md

-# indus-village-model
+# Indus Village model

-Collection of files associated with the Indus Village model, including separate modules implementations
+Collection of files associated with the Indus Village model, including separate modules implementations and diagrams.

 Overall design: